GregerTomas/English/topics/parts-of-speech/verbs/tenses/present/present-tense.md

 > Are you at work? – No, I'm going home. <br/>
 > We're playing Minecraft.
 Do you want to play with us? <br/>

-It may also be something that is not quite literally happening right now, but only at the moment (💡*dočasná činnost*).
+It may also be something that is not quite literally happening right now, but only at the moment (💡*dočasná činnost, může probíhat přerušovaně*).

 > I'm reading The Great Gatsby. 💡*Nemusím teď nutně sedět nad otevřenou knihou, říkám tím, že ji mám rozečtenou.* <br/>
 > He's watching Friends with his wife. 💡*Tato věta sice může znamenat, že teď právě sedí před obrazovkou a sledují